-FPT_STM.1 Reliable time stamps

-FPT_STM.1.1 The TSF shall be able to provide reliable time stamps.

-FPT_TST.1 TSF testing

-FPT_TST.1.1 The TSF shall run a suite of self tests [during initial startup] to demonstrate the correct operation of [cryptographic functions].
+FPT_STM.1 Reliable time stamps FPT_STM.1.1 The TSF shall be able to provide reliable time stamps.
+Hierarchical to: Dependencies: No other components.
+No dependencies.
+FPT_TST.1 TSF testing FPT_TST.1.1 The TSF shall run a suite of self tests [during initial start-up] to demonstrate the correct operation of [cryptographic functions].
+FPT_TST.1.2